kevinmulot/OC-P8-Todolist/CONTRIBUTING.md

 3. Testing and test covers.
    The application is covered by unit and functional tests.
 You can find the coverage report in the coverage/index.html folder at the root.
 Implement your own tests and test your code.

-4. Check the quality of your code
+4. Code quality.
    Before committing your code, check the quality of your code.

-5. Commit your code
+5. Commit your code.
    `git commit -am 'an explicit commit description'`

-6. Push your branch
+6. Push your branch.
    `git push origin your-branch-name`

 ### Step 5.
 Create a merge request